volkert-software/Multi-Streamer_RCP/README.md

  </pre>

 ## 2.1 Packet elements
-* **V** and **S**: This is a "magic code" to identify a protocol related packet.
+* **V** and **S /*  This is a "magic code" to identify a protocol related packet.
 Although this is not 100% safe, it is better than having nothing to differentiate the remote control protcol from other transmissions.
-* **Type**: With this element the general message type is selected.
+* **Type /*  With this element the general message type is selected.
 Possible values range from 0 to 65535.
-* **Version**: Since a protocol may vary over the years, this message lement is needed to differentiate between the different versions of the applied protocol definition.
+* **Version /*  Since a protocol may vary over the years, this message lement is needed to differentiate between the different versions of the applied protocol definition.
 The current version is 0x12, which reppresents version "1.2".
-* **Transaction Id**: Whenever a client triggers an action a transaction in the server is started.
+* **Transaction Id /*  Whenever a client triggers an action a transaction in the server is started.
 Both the request and the response contain in this case the same transaction ID.
 Based on this, a client can for each received response identify the corresponding request itself sent before.
-* **Sender Id**: This is a unique ID (typically a UUID) which exists for each sender in the network.
+* **Sender Id /*  This is a unique ID (typically a UUID) which exists for each sender in the network.
 Each message sender (both clients and servers) creates an own ID during its startup and use it for all outgoing messages.
 Based on this ID, a sender can be clearly identified.
 Also a returning sender or a sender visible via 2 or more network interfaces can be clearly identified as the same one.
-* **Overall Payload Size**: A transmitted Google Protobuf message can be split into multiple network packets where each packet transpports one single message fragment.
+* **Overall Payload Size /*  A transmitted Google Protobuf message can be split into multiple network packets where each packet transpports one single message fragment.
 This value represents the overall size of the resulting Google Protobuf message.
-* **Fragment Payload Offset**: To be able to reconstruct the original Google Protobuf message at receiver side each fragment needs be clearly identified within the overall message.
+* **Fragment Payload Offset /*  To be able to reconstruct the original Google Protobuf message at receiver side each fragment needs be clearly identified within the overall message.
 For this purpose, this element contains the offset from the start in the original message.
-* **Fragment Payload Size**: This element contains the size of the fragment and can be combined with the previous offset value in order to find the correct point where the transmitted fragment belongs to.
+* **Fragment Payload Size /*  This element contains the size of the fragment and can be combined with the previous offset value in order to find the correct point where the transmitted fragment belongs to.
 With the help of these two values the original Google Protobuf message can be reconstructed and processed at receiver side.
-* **Serialized Payload Data**: These bytes contain the actual fragment data which is used to reconstruct the original Google Protobuf message.
+* **Serialized Payload Data /*  These bytes contain the actual fragment data which is used to reconstruct the original Google Protobuf message.

 ## 2.2 "Type"